Amber Sutliff, licensed mental health counselor in the state of florida

 Experiential Therapy

 Gestalt methods involve being in the here and now and honoring what comes up.
-If you are coping with unresolved trauma and eating disorders, it may not feel safe or even possible to connect with your feelings, whether physical or emotional.
+Like I keep saying, you may have had to numb to survive.
+If that’s the case, it may not feel safe or even possible to connect with your feelings, whether physical or emotional.
 Methods like somatic work, psychodrama, empty chair, and expressive arts can help you learn to find safety in noticing, acknowledging, and expressing what you are feeling or were unable to express in the past.
-Because eating disorders and co-occuring symptoms involve disconnection from the body, learning to reconnect with yourself and process what you have been carrying also eradicates the “need” for numbing behaviors, such as restriction, purging, compulsive exercise, self-harm, and other behaviors you may currently turn to for temporary relief.
+Because eating disorders and co-occurring symptoms involve disconnection from the body, learning to reconnect with yourself and process what you have been carrying also eradicates the “need” for numbing behaviors.
+Of course, this doesn’t happen over night.
+But we will work towards this goal in a way that feels tolerable at your own pace.

 Psychodynamic Therapy